It was not what I expected to be doing while on vacation on the southern Caribbean island of Curaςao.

 OK, so they may be a little bit smart.

-I also learned that African ostriches can run about 50 mph, weigh about 400 pounds and can live almost 80 years.
+We also learned that African ostriches can run about 50 mph, weigh about 400 pounds and can live almost 80 years.

 Except for these particular ostriches.
 They’re not gonna live that long.
 You see, this is an ostrich farm, as in breeding and raising them for human consumption.

-Ostrich meat tastes like beef, but is actually better for you than beef because it has about 40 percent less fat.
+I’m told that ostrich meat tastes like beef, but is actually better for you than beef because it has about 40 percent less fat.
 It’s high in protein and iron and low in cholesterol.

 The Ostrich Farm has been doing its thing on Curaςao since 1996.
 The farm includes a wonderful gift shop of authentic African art and a very nice restaurant featuring, among other things, ostrich.

 We didn’t stay for dinner.
 I couldn’t bring myself to eat that which I had just petted and fed, no matter how funny looking they are.
+They are indeed sweet little creatures.